-2. Our standard procedures apply, including those related to Non-Refundable and Partially Refundable reservations.
-As such, you'll be in control of whether, when, and how to refund COVID-19-related guest cancellations for reservations made on or after April 6, 2020, based on the policy chosen by your guest, your individual, legal and governmental situation, as well as mandatory consumer law.
+2. Our standard procedures apply, including those relevant to Non-Refundable and Partially Refundable reservations.
+As such, you will be in control of whether, when, and how to refund COVID-19-related guest cancellations for reservations made on or after April 6, 2020, based on the policy chosen by your guest, your individual, legal and governmental situation, as well as mandatory consumer law.

-3. We will introduce extensive new messaging across our website and app, both pre- and post-booking, to make customers even more aware of the risk they're taking by booking Non-Refundable or Partially Refundable reservations on or after April 6, 2020.
+3. We’ll introduce extensive new messaging across our site and app—both pre- and post-booking—to make customers even more aware of the risk they’re taking by booking Non-Refundable or Partially Refundable reservations on or after April 6, 2020.

-4. As the COVID-19 situation evolves constantly, we reserve the right to reinstate our contractual Force Majeure policy.
-If we do, we will communicate this to you and the change will only apply to reservations made after such communication.
+4. As the COVID-19 situation constantly evolves, we reserve the right to reinstate our contractual Force Majeure policy.
+If we do, we’ll communicate this to you and the change will only apply to reservations made after such communication.

-5. You remain responsible for making sure your availability on our platform is up to date, including when government restrictions say your property must be closed.
-Should a guest book a room that isn't available, the guest must be given a full refund unless they agree to a different solution.
+5. You remain responsible for making sure your availability on our platform is up-to-date, including when government restrictions mean your property has to close.
+If a guest books a room that isn’t available, the guest must be given a full refund unless they agree to a different solution.